-- 1. Reach through the cutout in the splash shield and disconnect the wiring harness from the fog lamp connector. - 2.
-Firmly grasp the bulb by the two latches and squeeze them together to unlock the bulb from the back of the front fog lamp housing. - 3.
-Pull the bulb straight out from the keyed opening in the housing.
+- 1. Reach through the cutout in the splash shield and rotate the bulb's electrical connector one-quarter turn counterclockwise and remove it from the fog lamp housing. - 2.
+Remove the bulb from the connector and install the replacement bulb. - 3.
+Install the bulb and connector assembly into the fog lamp housing and rotate the connector one-quarter turn clockwise to lock it in place.

-- Do not touch the new bulb with your fingers.
+• Do not touch the new bulb with your fingers.
 Oil contamination will severely shorten bulb life.
-If the bulb comes in contact with any oily surface, clean the bulb with rubbing alcohol. - Always use the correct bulb size and type for replacement.
-An incorrect bulb size or type may overheat and cause damage to the lamp, the socket or the lamp wiring. - 4.
-Align the index tabs of the front fog lamp bulb with the slots in the collar of the bulb opening on the back of the front fog lamp housing.
+If the bulb comes in contact with any oily surface, clean the bulb with rubbing alcohol.

+Always use the correct bulb size and type for replacement.
+An incorrect bulb size or type may overheat and cause damage to the lamp, the socket or the lamp wiring.